Dragon: The Bruce Lee Story: Plot

 Bruce returns to Hong Kong for his father's funeral.
 Philip Tan, a Hong Kong film producer, hires Bruce to star in the film The Big Boss.
-During the filming of the final scene, Johnny's brother Luke attacks Bruce in revenge for Johnny's humiliating defeat and subsequent disability; Bruce wins the fight.
+During the filming of the final scene, Johnny's brother Luke attacks Bruce in revenge for Johnny's humiliating defeat and subsequent disability; Bruce narrowly wins the fight.
 The Big Boss is a success and Bruce makes several more films, working as an actor, director, writer and editor.
 This causes a rift between Bruce and Linda, as Linda wishes to return to the US.
 Krieger offers Bruce a chance to work on a big-budget Hollywood film, to which Bruce agrees, partly because of Linda's wish to return home.

 On the 32nd day of filming Enter the Dragon, during the "room of mirrors" sequence, Bruce has a terrifying vision of the Demon that has haunted his and his father's dreams.
 This time, after being beaten and then shown his own grave, Bruce sees his son urging Bruce to save him.
 The Demon pursues Brandon, spurring Bruce to fight back, save Brandon and break the Demon's neck with a pair of Nunchaku.
 Bruce later films another scene from Enter the Dragon, the film that would make him an international star.
 In a voice-over, Linda tells the audience Bruce fell into a mysterious coma and died shortly before the film's release and says while many people want to talk about how he died, she prefers to remember how he lived.